mosull20/crushed-grapes-ms4/README.md

 Blog Post on how to choose wine - content taken from [GQ](https://www.gq.com/story/how-to-choose-wine-like-a-pro-in-any-situation)

 ### Code

+Much of the code used for this was based around the Code Institute Boutique Ado walkthrough project, I relied heavily on this for the basic structure of the site.
+I have adapted it where possible or where needed for my own vision for this site along with adding custom models for reviews and blog page.

+Any small snippets used have been credited within the code where used.

 ### Media
 #### Images

 Product images as credited above.

+Image of wine bottle and glass used for logo:

+Imge used on home page background: Photo by <a href="https://unsplash.com/@kymellis?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kym Ellis</a> on <a href="https://unsplash.com/@msull21/likes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Image of wine & cheese on Food Pairing blog: Photo by <a href="https://unsplash.com/@sugercoatit?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Melissa Walker Horn</a> on <a href="https://unsplash.com/@msull21/likes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Image on how to choose wine blog post: Photo by <a href="https://unsplash.com/@chuttersnap?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">CHUTTERSNAP</a> on <a href="https://unsplash.com/s/photos/bottles-of-wine?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+Image on Blog Test 4 blog post: Photo by <a href="https://unsplash.com/@kelsoknight?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelsey Knight</a> on <a href="https://unsplash.com/@msull21/likes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Default image for blog posts if none uploaded: Photo by <a href="https://unsplash.com/@apolophotographer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Apolo Photographer</a> on <a href="https://unsplash.com/@msull21/likes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>